The most complete website in English and Italian on the Roman Colosseum:

 A quick panoramic view?
 Click here

 - See the amazing stone model of the Colosseum made by a Syrian artist!!
-It is on sale!!
+It's on sale!!

 SITE DOES NOT SELL TICKETS FOR THE COLOSSEUM,

-BUT SUGGESTS DIFFERENT WAYS TO DO IT AND HOW TO GET THERE.
+HOW TO SKIP THE QUEUE AND HOW TO GET THERE.